nvidia-holoscan/holoscan-sdk/docs/inference.md

                     "model_3_unique_identifier": "torch"
             ```
     - `trt_opt_profile`: This parameter is optional and is activated with TensorRT backend.
 This parameter is applicable on models with dynamic input shapes.
-        - Parameter is specified as a vector of vectors.
-Each input parameter is specific with one set of vectors.
+        - Parameter is specified as a map of vector of strings.
+For every model, optimization profiles for input dimensions are specified as a vector of strings.
+Each string represents optimization profile for each input.
-        - For example if the model has only one input with shape of `[c, h, w]`, and `c` is dynamic, then optimization profile is specified as: `{{i, j, k}}`.
-First value is the minimum batch size for dimension c, second is the optimum batch size and third value is the maximum batch size.
-Each dynamic dimension must be accompanied by 3 values for minimum, optimum and maximum value.
-In the same example if dimension `c` and `h` both are dynamic, then the 3 values for the second dimension must follow the 3 values of the first dimension.
-Optimization profile in this case will look like `{{i, j, k, p, q, r}}`, where `i, j, k` are optimization profile for dimension `c` and `p, q, r` are optimization profiles for dimension `h`.
+        - For example, if the model (`model_1`) has one input with shape of `[c, h, w]` and `c` is dynamic, then the optimization profile is specified as: `"model_1": ["i, j, k"]`.
+The first value in the string is the minimum batch size for dimension c, the second is the optimum batch size and the third value is the maximum batch size.
+Each dynamic dimension must be accompanied by these three values (minimum, optimum and maximum).
+In the same example, if dimension `c` and `h` are both dynamic, then the three values for the second dimension must follow the three values of the first dimension in the same string.
+The optimization profile in this case will look like `"model_1": ["i, j, k, p, q, r"]`, where `i, j, k` are the optimization profile for dimension `c` and `p, q, r` are the optimization profiles for dimension `h`.
-        - If there are multiple dynamic inputs, we must use another vector in the optimization profile.
-For example, if a model has 2 inputs and both are dynamic, then optimization profile must be specified as `{{profile_for_first_input}, {profile_for_second_input}}`
+        - If there are multiple dynamic inputs, we must use another string in the optimization profile.
+For example, if a model (`model_1`) has two inputs and both are dynamic, then the optimization profile must be specified as `"model_1": ["profile_for_first_input", "profile_for_second_input"]`
+        - TensorRT optimization profiles are supported for multiple models.
+For example if there are two models (`model_1` and `model_2`) with single input and in both the models the inputs are dynamic, the optimization profiles are specified as shown below.
+            ```yaml
+                trt_opt_profile:
+                    "model_1": ["opt_profile_input_model1"]
+                    "model_2": ["opt_profile_input_model2"]
+            ```
         - This profile is then used in engine creation.
 User must clear the cache to apply the updated optimization profile.
     - `dynamic_input_dims`: This parameter is optional and if activated, allows the Inference Operator to ingest dynamic inputs.
 The parameter is supported for all the backends.
 It must be set to `true` in the inference parameter set.
         - With `onnx` and `torch` backend, the dynamic inputs are automatically ingested.
         - For `onnx` and `torch` backend, maximum allowed buffer size in bytes for each input is 2GB.
         - With `tensorRT` backend, user **must** specify `trt_opt_profile` along with this parameter.
-If `trt_opt_profile` is not specified or is incorrect, the default optimization profile `{1,1,1}` will be used.
+If `trt_opt_profile` is not specified or is incorrect, the default optimization profile `"1,1,1"` will be used.
         - Maximum allowed batch size for `tensorRT` backend is 256
-        - Current limitation is that `tensorRT` backend: with multiple models, multiple optimization profiles are not supported.
-This enhancement will come in future releases.

 - Other features: The table below illustrates other features and supported values in the current release.